 The dining environment and surroundings can affect how well a person with dementia eats.
-Helping a person with dementia to eat may take 45 minutes to an hour.
-Relaxed and social surroundings can add a sense of security, familiarity and structure to the day for a person with dementia.
+Helping a person with dementia to eat may take a long time Relaxed and social surroundings can add a sense of security, familiarity and structure to the day for a person with dementia.
 The following practical ideas may serve as a guide for planning mealtimes for a person with dementia: